softwaresecured/burp-hotpatch/README.md

 # How does it work?
 Hotpatch implements handlers for `HttpHandler`, `ProxyRequestHandler`, `SessionHandlingAction` and `PayloadProcessor`.
-When any of these actions happen the Hotpatch extesnion will execute any user scripts that apply.
+When any of these actions happen the Hotpatch extension will execute any user scripts that apply.

 # Script types
 Users can create scripts that implement handlers for several BurpSuite functions as well as stand-alone scripts that can